DatabayAG/InteractiveVideo/readme.md

 ILIAS Interactive Video Plugin

 ## ILIAS compatibility
-The 2.x version of the InteractiveVideo Plugin is only compatible with ILIAS versions 5.1.x and higher.
-If you looking for an version compatible with ILIAS 5.0.x please use the release_1 branch.
+Since there are a lot of changes in ILIAS 6, there will be a new branch '6_x' which is compatible with ILIAS 6, for older ILIAS versions you can still use the master branch.

 ## Important notice
 If you upgrade to the 2.x version of the InteractiveVideo you can not go back to version 1.x, because there are migration steps which alter the database schema.